PSriVarshan/G2_DBMS/README.md

-# EXP NO 1: DATA DEFINITION LANGUGE COMMANDS IN RDBMS
+# EXP NO 1: DATA DEFINITION LANGUAGE COMMANDS IN RDBMS

 ## AIM:
 To create a student database and execute DDL queries using SQL.